-Volcano causes new island to pop out of the sea near Japan
+New island pops out of the sea

 A brand new island has popped out of the sea near to Japan.

 It's tiny - about 200 metres wide - and it might not last very long because it's made out of volcanic rock that erodes quite easily.